The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: The CoT Collection

-\begin{itemize} \item We exclude multilingual datasets including translation tasks as our base model, T5~\citep{raffel2020exploring} has a lower coverage for some tokens in under-represented languages.
-Therefore, we focus on English datasets only. \item We exclude a subset of generation tasks with long-form outputs since the total sum of generated CoT rationales and the ground truth answer exceeds the output token length during our experiments. \item We exclude some datasets that are not publicly currently available, but plan to update as soon as they become available. \item We exclude some datasets where the input and output do not correspond to each other, but plan to update as soon as it is resolved. \item When there is an dataset overlap across P3, SuperNaturalInstructions (SNI), and FLAN, we choose to use the tasks from one of them. \item During preliminary experiments, we find that the CoT rationale generated by LLMs remains either uninformative and very short (e.g., `It's obvious') for some tasks such as sentiment analysis, sentence completion, coreference resolution, word disambiguation.
-In order to prevent negative task transfer abundant during multitask learning~\citep{aribandi2021ext5,jang2023exploring}, we exclude these datasets. \end{itemize}
+\begin{itemize} \item Generation tasks with long outputs are excluded since the total token length of appending $r$ and $y$ exceeds the maximum output token length (512 tokens) during training. \item Datasets that are not publicly available such as DeepMind Coding Contents and Dr Repair~\citep{yasunaga2020graph} are excluded. \item Datasets where the input and output do not correspond to each other in the huggingface datasets~\citep{lhoest2021datasets} are excluded. \item When a dataset appears in common across different sources, we prioritize using the task from P3 first, followed by SNI, and Flan. \item During preliminary experiments, we find that for tasks such as sentiment analysis, sentence completion, coreference resolution, and word disambiguation, rationales generated by large LMs are very short and uninformative.
+We exclude these tasks to prevent negative transfer during multitask learning~\citep{aribandi2021ext5,jang2023exploring}. \end{itemize}

-{\textbf{Prompt Creation}}\quad To create a prompt to apply ICL with LLMs, preparing demonstrations $\mathcal{D}^{t}$ for each task $t$ is most straightforward, but it becomes unfeasible to prepare demonstrations for every task as the number of tasks gets larger.
-Instead, we use a more efficient approach, by assigning each task $t$ to $T_k$, a family of tasks using a similar task format.
-Each family of tasks share $\mathcal{D}^{T_k}$, a 6 $\sim$ 8 shot demonstration.
-To create $\mathcal{D}^{T_k}$, 3 of the authors manually go through multiple rounds of creation and revision.
-Specifically, given multiple instances sampled from FLAN Collection, two people are assigned to generate a CoT rationale explaining how the answer could be derived given the instruction and instance.
-Then, the other person gets to conduct an A/B testing, choosing the better CoT rationale.
-With this process, we manually create 135 CoT rationales across 26 task groups.
-We include our prompts for different task groups in Appendix~\ref{sec:appendix_prompt}.\\
+\paragraph{Creating Demonstrations for ICL} We first create prompts to apply in-context learning (ICL) with large LMs for augmenting the instances in the selected tasks with rationales.
+Preparing demonstrations $\mathcal{D}^{t}$ for each task $t$ is the most straightforward, but it becomes infeasible to prepare demonstrations for each task as the number of tasks gets larger.
+Instead, we assign each task $t$ to $T_k$, a family of tasks that shares a similar task format such as multiple choice QA, closed book QA, and dialogue generation.
+Each family of tasks share $\mathcal{D}^{T_k}$, which consists of 6 $\sim$ 8 demonstrations.
+These 6 $\sim$ 8 demonstrations for each task group $T_k$ is manually created by 3 of the authors in this paper.
+Specifically, given 136 instances sampled from Flan Collection, two annotators are assigned to write a rationale, and the other third annotator conducts an A/B testing between the two options.
+We manually create $\mathcal{D}^{T_k}$ across $k=26$ task groups.
+We include the prompts for all of the different task groups in Appendix~\ref{sec:appendix_prompt}.\\